touzet/pampa/README.md

 ## Documentation

-The documentation for PAMPA is available on PAMPA's wiki: https://github.com/touzet/pampa/wiki
+The documentation is available on PAMPA's wiki: https://github.com/touzet/pampa/wiki

 ## Peptide tables for COL1A1 and COL1A2 markers